-Help save usable supplies from Minnesota landfills and improve lives dramatically in rural Bolivia.
-Support us on #GivingTuesday - Dec.
-3!
+Help reduce waste in Minnesota and improve lives dramatically in rural Bolivia.

 MANO A MANO IS A SMALL NONPROFIT THAT HAS A HUGE IMPACT IN BOLIVIA

 In the US, millions of pounds of usable supplies – from medical items like gowns and gloves to other items like school supplies and construction equipment – are thrown away every year.
 Meanwhile, the rural poverty rate in rural Bolivia is up to 94%, and the most basic supplies can make a huge difference in improving someone’s life.
-Mano a Mano collects donated supplies in the US and ships them to Bolivia, where they are distributed to Mano a Mano’s network of 140+ health clinics and our other infrastructure projects throughout the country.
-Many of these supplies are also distributed, free-of-charge, to other nonprofit organizations and individuals in need.
+Mano a Mano collects donated supplies in the US and ships them to Bolivia, where they are distributed to Mano a Mano’s network of 150+ health clinics and our other infrastructure projects throughout the country.
+A large portion of these supplies are also distributed, free-of-charge, to other nonprofit/governmental organizations and individuals in need.

 HOW YOUR DONATION HELPS